 Guatemala is a beautiful country with a rich history.
 This makes it a great destination with a lot to offer.
 In this article I want to highlight five must see places in Guatemala you really don’t want to miss.

 Guatemala was my first solo travel experience.

 I was 17 years old and decided I wanted to learn Spanish somewhere unique.
 Back then, 16 years ago, nobody I knew had ever been to Guatemala so that sounded exotic enough to me!

 So off I went: to Guatemala for 6 weeks with 2 weeks of Spanish classes planned and 4 weeks to explore, maybe volunteer somewhere or who knows…

 It turned out to be my most memorable travel experience!
 My first time leaving Europe, my first time in a developing country with a culture so different from my own… It’s an experience I will never forget.

 That young, naive 17-year-old girl got a quick lesson into how different life can be, how welcoming people can be even if they have nothing and how happy and fulfilling life can be no matter how much or how little you have…

 Guatemala and its people will forever have a special place in my heart.

-But, because this was so many years ago I never felt I could write a travel guide for Guatemala.
+But, because this was so many years ago I never felt I could write about the main places to visit in Guatemala.
 Until I met Chelsea.
-Owner of Theheartoftravel.org, Chelsea might have fallen in love with Guatemala even more than I have and by now knows it inside out.
+Owner of Heartoftravel.org, Chelsea might have fallen in love with Guatemala even more than I have and by now knows it inside out.

 So, if you’re looking for somewhere friendly, beautiful, interesting and affordable to explore on your next trip then you don’t want to miss out on Guatemala!”